ItalyStrap/advanced-control-manager/readme.txt

   * HTML attributes for widgets
   * Possibility to add some tags to widget title with {{}} instead of <>
 * Widgets:
+  * New API for building widgets in a easy way (Is is possible to create your own widget too)
   * vCard Widget (this is a new version, the old one is deprecated, you can see in the widget description)
   * Post Widget (a widget with many option for displaying post type in a widget area)
   * Widget for Bootstrap Carousel (it works only if you have Twitter Bootstrap CSS), the settings are the same of shortcode settings.